dcamposliz/dataScience_stockMarket/README.md

 	- gdp_us

-- Cleaning / formatting data
+- Then we cleaned and formatted our data.
+Check data_1 directory to see the data files used in the analysis

 https://docs.google.com/spreadsheets/d/1STR_wkkIUQVZT-PK0XAdEtmQQnjOzn0DkUPhTyWfolM/edit?usp=sharing

-- Fitting statistical models using our data and a variety of tests
+- Then we fit various statistical models and ran several tests

 	- LINEAR MODEL

+		- T STATISTIC

-		- T test significance
+			- we use the t-statistic to test the significance of our variables in the model.

-		- Confidence interval selection
+			- the t-statistic is a ratio of the departure of an estimated parameter from its notional value and its standard error. it is used in hypothesis testing, for example, in the Student's t-test, in the augmented Dickey-Fuller test, and in bootstrapping.

+		- CONFIDENCE INTERVAL

+			- we used confidence interval selection to further test the signficance of our variables in the models.

+			- in statistics, a confidence interval (CI) is a type of interval estimate of a population parameter.
+It is an observed interval (i.e. it is calculated from the observations), in principle different from sample to sample, that frequently includes the value of an unobserved parameter of interest if the experiment is repeated.

+			- confidence intervals consist of a range of values (interval) that act as good estimates of the unknown population parameter; however, the interval computed from a particular sample does not necessarily include the true parameter.

+			- when we say "we are 99% confident that the true value of the parameter is in our confidence interval", we express that the 99% of the hypothetically observed confidence intervals will hold the true value of the parameter.

+			- confidence intervals were introduced to statistics by Jerzy Neyman in a paper published in 1937.

-		- Backwards elimination (of non-significant variables)
+		- BACKWARDS ELIMINATION (of non-significant variables)

-			- when the p value for the intercept is the largest (with respect to other variables' p value), we stop dropping variables
+			- basically, we include all the variables in the available data set and drop variables until P VALUE for the intercept coefficient is the largest (with respect to other variables' p value)

 		- BIC Procedure